reflectoring/reflectoring.github.io/content/blog/2022/2022-06-11-understanding-kotlin-coroutines.md

 ## Introducing Suspending Functions
 A suspending function is the main building block of a coroutine.
 It is just like any other regular function which can optionally take one or more inputs and return an output.
 The thread running a regular function blocks other functions from running till the execution is complete.
 This will cause a negative performance impact if the function is a long-running function probably pulling data with an external API over a network.

-To mitigate this, we need to change the regular function into a suspending function and call it from a coroutine scope Calling the suspending function will pause/suspend the function and allow the thread to perform other activities.
+To mitigate this, we need to change the regular function into a suspending function and call it from a coroutine scope.
+Calling the suspending function will pause/suspend the function and allow the thread to perform other activities.
 The paused/suspended function can resume after some time to run on the same or a different thread.

 The syntax of a suspending function is also similar to a regular function with the addition of the `suspend` keyword as shown below: